codeship/shipyard/styleguide/components/checkboxes.md

 ---

 ## Checkbox-Switch Sizes `input-switch-{ x1..x4 }-{ sm..xl }`
-<p class="text-light margin-bottom-md">Each size can be used or altered at any breakpoint.</p>
+Each size can be used or altered at any breakpoint.
+{: .section-description }

 <ul class="input-list">
   <li class="input-item">
     <input id="small-switch-on" type="checkbox" class="input input-switch input-switch-sm align-middle" checked />